Trans-Fly savanna and grasslands

 The name refers to the Fly River.

 History

 From possibly as early as the 16th century, merchants from Makassar, Seram and other parts of Indonesia conducted trade with the natives of the region's coast.
 Although trading contacts between the Southeast Asian merchants and the natives became more infrequent as time passed, there was a continued presence of traders in the region as late as the 1870's.
 Many of the native tribes obtained iron tools through this trade some time before the first European missionaries arrived in the area in the late 19th century.

 Flora

 The area is mostly grassland that resembles nearby northern Australia and contains areas of eucalyptus, albizzia, and melaleuca woodland.
 The grasslands are renewed by regular fires at the end of the dry season.

+The majority of the terrain consists of grasslands and savannas, although there are patches of dry evergreen forest.
+The diverse habitats in the region are influenced by factors such as seasonal rainfall, local topography, water drainage, and the burning practices of the local population.
+In areas that experience flooding during the wet season, Melaleuca forest predominates.
+The bamboo species Schizistachyum can be found between the adjacent forests and the savanna vegetation in the monsoonal area.

 Fauna

 While the grasslands are not as rich in wildlife as the rainforests of New Guinea, they are home to a number of endemic species.
 Mammals of the area include the New Guinean planigale (Planigale novaeguineae), bronze quoll (Dasyurus spartacus), spectacled hare-wallaby (Lagorchestes conspicillatus) and dusky pademelon (Thylogale brunii).
 Birds of the area include the Fly River grassbird (Megalurus albolimbatus) and the spangled kookaburra, a famous relative of the kingfisher which feeds on rodents and reptiles rather than fish.
 The area has an important number of reptiles and amphibians including the unique pig-nosed turtle (Carettochelys insculpta).